tritonas00/system-tar-and-restore/README.md

 ###RESTORE###

-Restore script uses the above created archive to extract it in user defined partitions, generates fstab using uuids, rebuilds initramfs image, installs and auto-configures grub or syslinux in MBR of given device, re-generate locales and finally unmounts and cleans everything.

 User must create partitions using his favorite partition manager before running the script.
 At least one / (root) partition is required and optionally a seperate partition for /home, /boot and a swap partition.

+Restore script contains two modes: **Restore** and **Transfer**.

+In **Restore Mode**, the script uses the above created archive to extract it in user defined partitions.

+In **Transfer Mode**, the script uses rsync to transfer the root filesystem (/) in user defined partitions.

+Then generates fstab using uuids, rebuilds initramfs image for every available kernel, re-generates locales, installs and auto-configures Grub or Syslinux in MBR of given device and finally unmounts and cleans everything.

 For booting a btrfs subvolumed root successfully with Syslinux, it is recommended to have a seperate /boot partition.